Marrellomorpha: Relationship to other arthropods

 Their phylogenetic position within arthropoda is uncertain, beyond being placed in Deuteropoda for their possession of biramous appendages.
 Various studies have alternatively placed them in the Arachnomorpha as relatives of Artiopoda (trilobites and kin), as related to Mandibulata (the group containing crustaceans, insects and myriapods), or as stem group euarthropods.
 The engimatic Cambrian arthropod Burgessia may be closely related to marrellomorphs.
 Some authors have proposed that they may be closely related to sea spiders (Pycnogonida) within Chelicerata though the cladistical support for such a relationship is relatively weak.
-A 2025 paper found Marrellomorpha to be within total-group Mandibulata, as a paraphyletic group at the base of Artiopoda.
+A 2025 paper found Marrellomorpha to be within total-group Mandibulata, as a paraphyletic group at the base of Artiopoda, with Marrellomorpha being united with Mandibulata and Artiopoda by the first pair of head appendages being unbranched (uniramous) antennae, among other characters of the morphology and arrangement of the first few head appendages.